-9.2 ACD's periodic charge
+10.2 ACD's periodic charge

-The ACD receives a periodic charge (referred to in this Prospectus as 'annual management charge') for managing the Company at a rate per annum of the value of the property of the Company accruing daily and payable out of the property of the Company.
+The ACD receives a periodic charge for managing the Company at a rate per annum of the value of the property of the Company accruing daily and payable out of the property of the Company.
 The current rate of the periodic charge is set out in Appendix A and is the same in respect of all classes of shares.